Machine-learning based discovery of missing physical processes in radiation belt modeling: Methods

 Physics-informed Neural Networks (PINN) are a framework for solving forward and inverse problems involving nonlinear partial differential equations \cite{raissi2019}.
 The theoretical foundation of PINNs lies on the well-known universal approximation property of neural networks \cite{hornik1989} that essentially allows neural networks to accurately approximate a large class of continuous functions.
 The basic idea of PINNs is rather simple, and it exploits the fact that the output of a neural network is a continuous and differentiable function (almost everywhere).
 Moreover, PINNs take advantage of the ability of modern neural network libraries to automatically calculate exact derivatives with respect to the input variables, by applying the chain rule of differentiation (this is known as \emph{autodiff} in machine learning jargon \cite{geron2019}).
 Hence, each term in a partial differential equation (PDE) can be calculated exactly on a set of collocation points within the domain, and the PDE itself can be used as penalization term in the loss function minimized by the neural network.
 Upon convergence, a PINN outputs a function that approximately solves the PDE and matches the given data on the points where it has been trained.\\ Because the solution $f$ spans several orders of magnitude in the $L$ domain, we perform the transformation $f=e^g$ and solve for $g$:

 \begin{linenomath*}

 \end{linenomath*}

 The PINN is designed as a combination of three coupled neural networks, each taking a point in $(L,t)$ as input and outputting the value of $f$, $D_{LL}$, and $C$ at that point, respectively.
 Those three outputs are then combined in the loss function, which is the sum of the mean square error with respect to the observations, and the residual of Eq. (\ref{eq:g}).
-Boundary conditions (at $L=2$ and $L=5.5$) are enforced by neglecting the residual term in the loss function on those points (that is, the function $f$ is forced to converge to the boundary values).
-The neural network architectures are standard, using tanh activation functions, six or three inner layers (respectively for the solution $f$ and the coefficients $D_{LL}$ and $C$), and 20 or 30 neurons per layer.
-To perform the optimization we use a combination of the Adam optimizer \cite{kingma2014} and the BFGS (Broyden-Fletcher-Goldfarb-Shanno) method \cite{zhu1997}, both within the Tensorflow framework \cite{abadi2016}.
+Boundary conditions (at $L=2$ and $L=5.5$) are enforced by neglecting the residual term in the loss function on those points (that is, the function $f$ is forced to converge to the boundary values). { The neural network architectures are standard, and have been selected by progressively increasing their complexity until a plateau in the loss function was observed.
+Other hyper-parameters were not optimized.
+The networks use a tanh activation function in all the layers.
+The network that outputs the solution $f$ uses 6 inner layers with $[30, 20, 20, 20, 20, 20]$ neurons, while the two networks outputting the coefficients $D_{LL}$ and $C$ have 3 inner layers with $[30, 20, 10]$ layers.} To perform the optimization we use a combination of the Adam optimizer \cite{kingma2014} and the BFGS (Broyden-Fletcher-Goldfarb-Shanno) method \cite{zhu1997}, both within the Tensorflow framework \cite{abadi2016}.